luickk/MlAstConcurrencyAnalyser/README.md

 SICCL is a very rudamentary formal language describing intitial concurrent configurations of a program.
 The only entities are threads and variales.
 Every new dimension resembles a new thread.
-In the future the language could include gramar/ syntax for locking, syncing, timing delays to provide a reduced but complex environment for the model to experiment with.
+In the future the language could include gramar/ syntax for locking, syncing, timing delays to provide a reduced but complex enough environment for the model to experiment with.

 For example:
 ```